Rent increases for private residential tenancies

 A specific procedure must be followed when a landlord wants to increase the rent in a private residential tenancy.
 The rent may only be increased in accordance with the legislation.

-The notice must specify the rent that will be payable when the notice takes affect
+• states the rent that will be payable when the notice takes effect

-The date specified must be at least three months after the date the notice is received by the tenant.
+• states the day on which the increase is to take effect – this must be at least 3 months after the date the notice is received by the tenant

 During the period of the notice and before the proposed new rent is due to take effect, the tenant and landlord can negotiate a different rent.

-When a referral is received by the rent officer they must first issue a provisional order stating the rent which the rent officer proposes, including any sum attributable to services.
-[5]
+The rent officer must then issue a provisional order stating the rent which the rent officer proposes, including any sum attributable to services.
+[4]

 Both landlord and tenant have 14 days from the date this is issued to request a reconsideration.
-If this is requested then the rent office must reconsider before making the final order.
+If this is requested, the rent officer must reconsider before making the final order.

 The rent officer will then issue an order stating the rent payable from the effective date.